scriptrdotio/howto/util/jsonmapper.md

 ## Visually map input fields to output fields

-Click now the **Graph** tab to visually map the field on the Input payload to those of the Output payload.
-Simply click a input field and drag the arrow to the corresponding out field.
+Click now the **Graph** tab to visually map the fields of the Input payload to those of the Output payload.
+Simply click a input field and drag the arrow to the corresponding output field.

 ![Drag and drop to map input fields to output fields](./graph_mapping.png)